grfiv/ustreasuries/README.md

 Installation
 ------------

-Get the development version from github:
+We're not on CRAN yet; get the development version from GitHub:

 ``` r
 # see https://github.com/hadley/devtools for the